ssilver51/GABF/README.md

 </center>
 <br>
 <br>
-The difference in our means is ~0.13, with the sample size of Sample 2 sitting at about 1/10 of Sample 1.
+The difference in our mean review scores is ~0.13, with the sample size of Sample 2 sitting at about 1/10 of Sample 1.
 Let's plot the distributions.
 <br>
 <br>
 <p align="center"><img src="images/overall_reviews_dists.png" width=800 align=center></p>
 <br>
 <br>
 We notice our distributions hardly overlap at all!
-If we use these distributions to calculate a z-score and p-value, we see that our Sample 2 mean is nearly 22 standard deviations away from our Sample 1 mean, equating to a p-value of **< .00001**.
+If we use these distributions to calculate a z-score and p-value, we see that our Sample 2 mean is nearly 22 standard deviations away from our Sample 1 mean, equating to a p-value of <strong>< .00001</strong>.
 <br>
 <br>
 <p align="center"><img src="images/overall_review_p_val.png" width=800 align=center></p>